sarvex/raylib-boo/README.md

 ### Changes from raylib

-As Boo have different syntax of .NET languages, There are some changes applicates to the bindings:
+As Boo have different syntax unlike other .NET languages in some concepts, There are some changes applicates to the bindings:

 1. Structs members have underscore before their name (It's not optional in Boo but that's to not conflict with constructors):